-Amanda L. Husak is an extension associate in the Department of Forestry.
 Stephen C. Grado is a professor in the Department of Forestry.
 His primary research interests are multiple-use forest management, urban forestry, recreation and tourism.
+Stephen S. Strong is a program coordinator in landscape technology at Jefferson Community College, Alabama.
+Marcus K. Measells is a research associate II in the Department of Forestry.
+His research interest are urban forestry, recreation, and nature-based tourism.